 What a science lesson looks like at Puss Bank School and Nursery:

-At Puss Bank School and Nursery, a strong science lesson begins with the recall/review of previous learning from last lesson.
-If this is the first lesson in a unit, it is crucial to recall prior learning from previous years.
-This should be through a stimulus rather than purely through memory recall.
-This builds the foundations for new learning.
-Key vocabulary is made explicit and revisited within the unit of work to ensure understanding.
-Any misconceptions that arise within a lesson are addressed in a timely fashion.
+At Puss Bank School and Nursery, every lesson has a clear focus and point of enquiry.
+Each science lesson will begin with the recall of previous learning.
+If this is the first lesson in a unit, it is crucial to review prior learning from previous years, preferably using equipment or a memorable stimulus which also allows the children to build the foundations for new learning.
+Previous vocabulary is also reviewed and made explicit and revisited within the unit of work to ensure that the children retain their understanding of it.

-Children record their learning in almost all sessions.
-Children’s books should evidence the range of learning opportunities that have taken place within a unit and across the year, in line with the school’s planning and progression documents.
+Children can record their learning in variety of ways an should do so in almost every session.
+Children’s books will evidence the range of learning opportunities that have taken place within a unit and across the year, in line with the school’s planning and progression documents.
 Feedback provided may summarise a child’s strength, challenge a misconception, provide an opportunity to deepen their understanding, or promote further independent enquiry and will be in line with the school policy.

 Wider Science Experiences for our Children